Improve search with automatic classification augmented by rich taxonomies

 Special Note on AutoTag

-AutoTag is an automated cataloguing system designed to examine a series of documents, analyse their contents and then catalogue them accordingly.
-The goal is to speed up the long-winded process of examining a huge mass of materials (reports, maps, etc.) then catalogue this material according to the linked taxonomies.
+AutoTag is an automated tagging system designed to examine a set of documents, analyse their contents and tag them with relevant metadata.
+The tool is speeds up the long-winded process of examining a huge mass of materials (reports, maps, etc.) then tagging this material according to the linked taxonomies.
 The current version of AutoTag can interrogate many file types including common MS Office files, pdf as well as images files such as jpg, gif and tif.

 Text is extracted from each file and an algorithm is employed to search for keywords described in the linked taxonomies.
 In addition to the text contained within each file, any additional potential sources of metadata are also interrogated, e.g. file paths or metadata held in MS office files.
 In the case of images, AutoTag uses an OCR module to extract text.